daormar/debasher/doc/design_doc_resident.md

   result.
 A hook would have to be called in the order of the input log, and replayed, like `process_data`, so that the state a module builds from it is the one it would have had without a crash.
 Not designed.
+- **Outputs that leave `process_data` as a result, not as calls to `send_data`.** Today a module calls `send_data` from inside `process_data`, at any moment of the call and any number of times.
+The alternative is that `process_data` hands its outputs to the framework as a result: returned as a list, yielded one by one (which keeps the outputs of a long call streaming), or sent through a parameter that exists only during the call.
+Then `send_data` is no longer a method of the node, so a send outside a handler is impossible by construction, where the rule that a node acts only inside `process_data` (see "source" in the Glossary) needs a check.
+The framework would also receive the outputs of an input at one predictable point, which would let it number them as a group (the input at position 5 produced the numbers 12 to 14); check that a replay regenerates the outputs that the first execution produced, and raise an error (G8) if it does not, so that the determinism that a module owes (see "Obligations of module authors") is checked and not only assumed; leave out of a replay the outputs already delivered; and decide when each output reaches the writer thread.
+It would not make an output durable or slow a sender down: an output stays in memory until the writer thread writes it, and the outbound queue has no limit.
+The cost is the model that a module author writes against, and every test that calls `send_data` from outside a handler.
+Raised on 2026-09-21 as the way to have the flow of outputs under the control of the framework.
+Reasoned, not tried.
 - **A `Supervisor` that serializes rounds** (perhaps never done).
 It would track which nodes have reported `checkpoint_saved` for an epoch (today it only logs it), leave out the nodes that finished, and relay a trigger only when the